-If you’ve been following along on Instagram, you’ll know that I recently got back from a road trip across the UK with my mum.
-Somehow, these road trips have become a bit of a yearly ritual for me as I did one last year with my husband and a few with my mum over the last few years.
+If you’ve been following along on Instagram, you’ll know that I recently got back from a road trip across the UK with my mum, where we stayed at The Gallivant, near Rye, at the end of our trip.
+Somehow, these road trips have become a bit of a yearly ritual for me, as I did one last year with my husband and a few with my mum over the last few years.
 And in all honesty, I am loving it!
-The UK is one of my favorite countries and I love to be able to visit it on my own terms, with my own car.
-I know that the railway is a great way to get around the country as I’ve used it countless time during my year in boarding school but I truly enjoy visiting with my car as I am able to go to places that are hard to reach otherwise.
-Plus, I usually discover a few hidden gems along the way and I am able to bring back a lot of goodies home (well, mainly Marmite & dairy milk buttons).
+The UK is one of my favorite countries, and I love to be able to visit it on my own terms, in my own car.
+I know that the railway is a great way to get around the country as I’ve used it countless times during my year in boarding school, but I truly enjoy visiting with my car as I am able to go to places that are hard to reach otherwise.
+Plus, I usually discover a few hidden gems along the way, and I am able to bring back a lot of goodies home (well, mainly Marmite & dairy milk buttons).

 But anyway, this time around, we decided to book a few nights at The Gallivant, a gorgeous hotel located in Camber Sands, which is just a few miles away from Rye.
 You might remember that I visited Rye for the first time last year and I really wanted to come back but this time, I knew for certain that I wanted to stay at The Gallivant (it was fully booked last time).
 So, we booked ourselves two nights there, at the very end of our trip and wow, I never thought that I would enjoy it this much.
 I loved it so much that I am already planning to go back with Renaud as soon as possible!

-I am a pretty stressed out person and I tend to get anxious about anything and everything.
+I am a pretty stressed-out person, and I tend to get anxious about anything and everything.
 But somehow, I left The Gallivant on a little zen cloud.
-The tension on my shoulders was nearly gone and I felt like my focus was sharper and my energy levels back on a high note!
-So let me tell you a bit more about this fantastic place…
+The tension in my shoulders was nearly gone, and I felt like my focus was sharper and my energy levels back on a high note!
+So, let me tell you a bit more about this fantastic place…

-So the room we booked was one of the ‘new garden’ rooms, located at the back of the building.
-These rooms are the newest ones and they truly give you a sense of being in someone’s home at the seaside.
+So the room we booked at The Gallivant was one of the ‘new garden’ rooms, located at the back of the building.
+These rooms are the newest ones, and they truly give you a sense of being in someone’s home at the seaside.
 The room isn’t massive and a bit of closet space would have been nice to tuck away the suitcases (there are only a few hooks in the entryway), but it felt very cozy and snug.
-The decor is colorful yet relaxing at the same time and I love the high shelf above the tv that was filled with books and knick-knacks.
-The white beamed ceilings really aad to the coastal vibes while the rugs are made from recycled ocean plastic.
+The decor is colorful yet relaxing at the same time, and I love the high shelf above the TV that was filled with books and knick-knacks.
+The white beamed ceilings really add to the coastal vibes, while the rugs are made from recycled ocean plastic.
 The bathroom was surprisingly spacious, with a very big shower and all-natural, organic bathroom products, in full size.
 A real effort has been made to avoid single-use plastic all around the hotel, including in the bedrooms and bathrooms, which is something that I would like to see in more places.

-We also had the continental breakfast included and we were both amazed by it.
-While visiting England, we usually like to get hot food in the morning but this small, healthy breakfast buffet was so good that we didn’t feel the need to order anything else.
-Breakfast is served in the restaurant and consists of sourdough bread, local cheese, butter & jams, home made banana bread as well as fresh yogurts, fruits, granola and ham.
-They also have a ‘recovery station’ with all the ingredients to make a Bloody Mary as well as fresh juices and different milks (including soy & almond).
+We also had the continental breakfast included in our rate, and we were both amazed by it.
+While visiting England, we usually like to get hot food in the morning, but this small, healthy breakfast buffet was so good that we didn’t feel the need to order anything else.
+Breakfast is served in the restaurant and consists of sourdough bread, local cheeses, butter & jams, homemade banana bread as well as fresh yogurts, fruits, granola and ham.
+They also have a ‘recovery station’ with all the ingredients to make a Bloody Mary, as well as fresh juices and different milks (including soy & almond).